gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 The horse turned all of that upside down.
 It was a baking hot afternoon.
-I was supposed to be rewriting an apprenticeship agreement for a toy maker, but in the middle of it I remembered that I had promised to return Ivanisha's copy of *Unusual If True* to Aziz the bookseller.
+I was supposed to be rewriting an apprenticeship agreement for a toy maker, but in the middle of it I remembered that I had promised to return my borrowed copy of *Unusual If True* to Aziz the bookseller.
 As I hurried down Sharpener's Street, a wiry Darpani in a sweat-stained leather vest and heavy sandals stepped in front of me.